Hesperostipa comata (Needle-and-thread Grass)

 Flower: Flower shape: indistinct Cluster type: panicle Cluster type: raceme

-[close-up of branches] At the base of a spikelet is a pair of bracts (glumes), both similar, thin, hairless, 5-veined, 15 to 35 mm long, the lower glume slightly longer than the upper glume but both longer than the floret, narrowly lance-shaped with a long taper to a pointed tip that extends to an awn up to 7 mm long.
-Florets are surrounded by a pair of bracts (lemma and palea), the lemma thicker than the glumes, 5-veined, 7 to 13 mm long, hairy, narrowly lance-linear with a stiff awn 4 to 8 inches long covered in short, stiff hairs; the palea is about as long as the lemma and similarly hairy.
-The thickened base of the floret (callus) is covered in straight, light brown hairs.
+[close-up of branches] At the base of a spikelet is a pair of bracts (glumes), both similar, thin, hairless, 5-veined, 15 to 35 mm long, the lower glume slightly longer than the upper glume but both longer than the floret, narrowly lance-shaped with a long taper to a pointed tip that may extend to an awn up to 7 mm long.
+Florets are surrounded by a pair of bracts (lemma and palea), the lemma thicker than the glumes, 5-veined, 7 to 13 mm long, evenly covered in short white hairs, narrowly lance-linear with a stiff awn 4 to 8 inches long; the palea is about as long as the lemma and mostly hidden by it.
+The thickened base of the floret (callus) is 2 to 4 mm long and covered in straight, light brown hairs.

 Leaves and stems: Leaf attachment: alternate Leaf attachment: basal Leaf type: simple